You probably don’t think about it much, but you have a pelvic floor. Everyone does!

 It’s common to deal with pee leakage after giving birth - but you shouldn’t have to deal with it forever.
 Let’s work together so you can run, jump, laugh, drive, work, and play without a second thought.

 Everybody poops, and to the greatest extent possible, it should be an uneventful process.
 If there’s something about your bowel movements, or lack thereof, that’s on your mind, let’s talk.

-Pain when getting it on
+getting it on

 Talk to me about your relationship to sex.
 If you’re dealing with discomfort, we can work to improve your intimate experience.
 Let’s make sex something to look forward to.